saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Note
 Negative
 : Developers that **already have a test suite do not have to do Modules 1.07 - 1.09**.
-If you have one, simply create a new SauceCTL project in the folder with your Cypress test suites to get started quickly, moving on to Module 2 after 1.06.
+If you have one, simply create a new Saucectl project in the folder with your Cypress test suites to get started quickly, moving on to Module 2 after 1.06.

 #### Clone the Project
 If you would like to follow along with the course, using the exact sample code, you can use the [example tests here](https://github.com/walkerlj0/testrunner-course-example-code/tree/main/Mod1/1.04).